1961 in the Vietnam War: March

 Kennedy was briefed by the intelligence agencies about the deteriorating situation in South Vietnam.
-This was the first time that a National Intelligence Estimate expressed doubt about President Diệm's ability to deal with the insurgency.
+This was the first time that a National Intelligence Estimate expressed doubt about Diệm's ability to deal with the insurgency.
 Kennedy decided to send 100 additional military advisers to South Vietnam.
-Kennedy had pointed out the importance of counterinsurgency since the first days of his Presidency.
+Kennedy had pointed out the importance of counterinsurgency since the first days of his presidency.
 In a speech to Congress, he said the United States needed "a greater ability to deal with guerrilla forces, insurrections, and subversion."
 He followed up his speech with proposals to expand the budget and military forces for unconventional war.